L3cr0f/pma_course/Labs/Lab_03.md

 **5. What are the malware’s host-based indicators?**

-We have several host-based indicators like the previously explained service _IPRIP_.
-Also we have
+We have several host-based indicators like the previously explained service _IPRIP_, which shows the name "Intranet Network Awareness (INA+)".
+Also we have all the registry values that the malware creates so as to create the service.

 **6. Are there any useful network-based signatures for this malware?**

+We can see by using ApateDNS that the malware makes a requests to practicalmalwareanalysis.com.

 ## Lab 3-3